Yura Indera Putera: Youth

-Full national team
+Senior

 Yura was selected for the Skuad Tabuan to compete in the 2014 AFF Suzuki Cup qualifying matches held in Laos in October 2014.
 With the team composed largely of Brunei DPMM FC players and led by its head coach Steve Kean, his future club coach started Yura for the crucial game against Myanmar in which they fell to a score of 1–3.
 Yura kept his place for the final game against Cambodia, losing 0–1.

 Yura played for the national team at the 2016 AFF Suzuki Cup qualification matches held in Cambodia in October 2016, playing at centre-back to cover for Reduan Petara who was ruled out with injury.
 He was sent off in the 88th minute for a professional foul on Tith Dina in the second fixture, a 0–3 loss against hosts Cambodia.

 Yura was one of 13 DPMM FC players to link up with the Brunei national team in early September 2018 for the AFF Suzuki Cup qualification matches of that year, against Timor-Leste.
 He was deployed by Kwon Oh-son in central midfield in the first leg which finished 3–1 to Timor-Leste.
 A reshuffling of tactics in the second leg saw Yura put on a commanding display at centre-back and resulted in a 1–0 shutout in favour of Brunei.
 Nevertheless, Brunei failed to advance to the Suzuki Cup group stage with a 2–3 aggregate loss.

 Yura accepted a callup to the national team to face Mongolia home and away at the 2022 World Cup qualification held in June 2019.
 He was played in central midfield since several of his teammates pulled out of the Brunei selection.
 Brunei lost the first leg 2–0 away from Bandar Seri Begawan and managed to win 2–1 for the return leg, but nevertheless another repeat aggregate defeat sent the Wasps out of both the 2022 World Cup and the 2023 Asian Cup.